vanhoefm/fragattacks/research/README.md

 # 8. Extended Vulnerability Tests

-If time permits, we also recommend the following more advanced tests.
+Due to implementation variations it can be difficult to confirm/exploit certain vulnerabilities, in particular the mixed key and cache attack.
+Therefore, we recommend to only consider a device secure if there are explicit checks in the code to prevent these attacks.
+Additionally, if time permits, we also recommend the following more advanced tests.
 These have a lower chance of uncovering new vulnerabilities, but might reveal attack variants or particular device behaviour that the normal tests can't detect.

-If the normal vulnerability tests have already determined that a certain attack is possible, there is no need to test the other attack variants.
-To better understand when it may be worth to test certain attack variants I recommend reading the paper and also auditing the code of the devices under test.
+If the normal tests in [Testing for Vulnerabilities](#Testing-for-Vulnerabilities) have already confirmed the presence of a certain vulnerability class, there is no need to test the other attack variants of that vulnerability.

 |                Command                 | Short description
 | -------------------------------------- | ---------------------------------
 | <div align="center">*A-MSDU attacks (§3)*</div>
-| `ping I,E,E --amsdu`                   | Send a normal ping an a fragmented A-MSDU frame.
-| `ping I,E --fake-amsdu`                | If this test succeeds, the A-MSDU flag is ignored (Section 3.5).
+| `ping I,E --amsdu-fake`                | If this test succeeds, the A-MSDU flag is ignored (§3.5).
+| `ping I,E --amsdu-fake --amsdu-ssp`    | Check if the A-MSDU flag is authenticated but then ignored (§3.5).
+| `amsdu-inject`                         | Send A-MSDU frame whose start is also a valid rfc1042 header (§3.2).
+| `amsdu-inject-bad`                     | Same as above, but against targets that incorrectly parse the frame.
 | <div align="center">*Mixed key attacks (§4)*</div>
-| `ping I,E,F,AE`                        | If no data frames are accepted during rekey handshake.
+| `ping I,E,F,AE`                        | If no (encrypted) data frames are accepted during the rekey handshake.
 | `ping I,F,BE,E`                        | In case the new key is installed relatively late.
-| `ping I,E,F,AE --rekey-plaintext`      | If the device performs the rekey handshake in plaintext.
+| `ping I,E,F,AE --rekey-plain`          | If the device performs the rekey handshake in plaintext.
 | `ping I,E,F,AE --rekey-req --rekey-plain`| Same as above, and actively request a rekey as client.
-| `ping I,E,F,AE --rekey-early-install`  | Install the new key before sending message 4 as an AP.
+| `ping I,E,F,AE --rekey-early-install`  | Install the new key before sending message 4 as an AP. **TODO: Test again against Windows.**
 | `ping I,F,BE,AE --freebsd`             | Mixed key attack against FreeBSD.
 | <div align="center">*Cache attacks (§5)*</div>
-| `ping I,E,R,AE --freebsd –full-reconnect` | Cache attack specific to FreeBSD implementations.
+| `ping I,E,R,AE --freebsd [--full-reconnect]` | Cache attack specific to FreeBSD implementations.
+| `ping I,E,R,AP --freebsd [--full-reconnect]` | Cache attack specific to FreeBSD implementations.
 | <div align="center">*Mixed plain/encrypt attack (§6.3)*</div>
+| `ping I,E,E --amsdu`                   | Send a normal ping as a fragmented A-MSDU frame.
 | `ping I,E,P,E`                         | Ping with first frag. encrypted, second plaintext, third encrypted.
 | `linux-plain 3`                        | Same as linux-plain but decoy fragment is sent using QoS priority 3.
 | <div align="center">*AP forwards EAPOL attack (§6.4)*</div>